Since everyone has to study maths at GCSE it is worth remembering that a Grade 5 or above is crucial to progressing towards a maths related career.

 Examples of degree courses that relate to maths:

-You can watch a great series of videos of young people who are working in jobs that use maths on the BBC Bitesize website.
+You can watch some great videos of people who are studying or working in jobs that use maths on Careerpilot or on the BBC Bitesize website.